On this page9

 Wong Tai Sin's 100 sticks each contain a four-line classical poem, plus a story about a historical figure.
 The interpretations weave together Taoist philosophy, Buddhist compassion, and Confucian ethics.
 You might ask about your career and get a poem about patience and timing, illustrated by a story of a scholar who waited seven years to pass the imperial exams.

 Che Kung's system is traditionally more direct.
 Many locals describe the responses as blunter, more immediate.
-The temple's famous spinning windmills aren't just decoration — they're part of a ritual many people perform before drawing sticks, symbolically "stirring up" their luck.
+The temple's famous spinning windmills are part of a ritual many people perform before drawing sticks, symbolically "stirring up" their luck.

 Neither approach is better.
 They're tools for different moments.